biblequiz/BibleQuiz.com/_pages/history/2002/nationals.md

 *(L-R Back) Rick Grieve, Ben Reehl, Jon Berg*

 #### 4th Place

-Church:	First A/G, Helena, MT
+* **Church**: First A/G, Helena, MT
-Coaches:	Tamara Grieve, Rick Grieve (assistant), Jon Berg (assistant)
+* **Coaches**: Tamara Grieve, Rick Grieve (assistant), Jon Berg (assistant)
+* **Team**:
-Team:	Griff Berg
+    * Griff Berg
-Collins Lawlor
+    * Collins Lawlor
-Laine Berg
+    * Laine Berg
-Ben Reehl
+    * Ben Reehl
 * **Round Robin**:
-Round 1: Lost to Orange County Worship Center, Santa Ana, CA 20 to 180 Round 2: Won against Albert Lea A/G, Albert Lea, MN 70 to 30 Round 3: Lost to Abundant Life A/G, Grapevine, TX 20 to 145 Round 4: Lost to Bethel Christian Life Center, West Lafayette, IN -10 to 195 Round 5: Lost to Calvary A/G, Toledo, OH 40 to 70 Round 6: Lost to James River A/G, Ozark, MO 55 to 150 Round 7: Lost to The Oaks Fellowship, Dallas, TX 60 to 255 Round 8: Won against First A/G, Boulder, MT 110 to -10 Round 9: Won against Southside A/G, Jackson, MS 70 to 35 Round 10: Lost to Calvary A/G, DeMotte, IN 15 to 70
+  * Round 1: Lost to Orange County Worship Center, Santa Ana, CA 20 to 180
+  * Round 2: Won against Albert Lea A/G, Albert Lea, MN 70 to 30
+  * Round 3: Lost to Abundant Life A/G, Grapevine, TX 20 to 145
+  * Round 4: Lost to Bethel Christian Life Center, West Lafayette, IN -10 to 195
+  * Round 5: Lost to Calvary A/G, Toledo, OH 40 to 70
+  * Round 6: Lost to James River A/G, Ozark, MO 55 to 150
+  * Round 7: Lost to The Oaks Fellowship, Dallas, TX 60 to 255
+  * Round 8: Won against First A/G, Boulder, MT 110 to -10
+  * Round 9: Won against Southside A/G, Jackson, MS 70 to 35
+  * Round 10: Lost to Calvary A/G, DeMotte, IN 15 to 70
-Round 11: Won against First A/G, Cedar Rapids, IA 80 to 60
+  * Round 11: Won against First A/G, Cedar Rapids, IA 80 to 60
-Round 12: Lost to Two Rivers Fellowship, Greeley, CO 40 to 80 Round 13: Lost to First A/G, Fort Myers, FL 80 to 100 Round 14: Lost to Billings A/G, Billings, MO 40 to 190
+  * Round 12: Lost to Two Rivers Fellowship, Greeley, CO 40 to 80
+  * Round 13: Lost to First A/G, Fort Myers, FL 80 to 100
+  * Round 14: Lost to Billings A/G, Billings, MO 40 to 190
-Round 15: Lost to Calvary Temple, Indianapolis, IN 25 to 220 Round 16: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 10 to 215 Round 17: Lost to First A/G, Hermitage, PA 15 to 185
+  * Round 15: Lost to Calvary Temple, Indianapolis, IN 25 to 220
+  * Round 16: Lost to Cedar Park A/G "So-called Angels", Bothell, WA 10 to 215
+  * Round 17: Lost to First A/G, Hermitage, PA 15 to 185
-Round 18: Lost to Evangel Community Church, Centerville, GA -10 to 110 Round 19: Lost to Family Worship Center, Murfreesboro, TN 150 to 165
+  * Round 18: Lost to Evangel Community Church, Centerville, GA -10 to 110
+  * Round 19: Lost to Family Worship Center, Murfreesboro, TN 150 to 165
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}